Workshops

 Mentoring

-Drawing from evidence-based practices and research on mentorship, this interactive workshop invites department faculty to: consider together the key “skillfulnesses” of mentoring graduate students; examine tools for practicing effective and equity-minded mentorship that can particularly support marginalized students; and surface implicit expectations for graduate student skill development.
+Drawing from evidence-based practices and research on mentorship, our interactive workshops on mentoring invite department faculty to: consider together the key “skillfulnesses” of mentoring graduate students; examine tools for practicing effective and equity-minded mentorship that can particularly support marginalized students; and surface implicit expectations for graduate student skill development.
 Our goal is to create space in which we can collectively consider both personal and departmental practices, share ideas for effective mentorship, and identify strategies and resources for strengthening mentoring approaches and relationships.
 This workshop draws from evidence-based practices promoted by the National Research Mentoring Network (NRMN) and the Center for Improvement of Mentored Experiences in Research (CIMER).

 Teaching Teams